MinerTopia/monero-pool/README.md

 ```

-#### 6) Customize your website

-The following files are included so that you can customize your pool website without having to make significant changes
-to `index.html` or other front-end files thus reducing the difficulty of merging updates with your own changes:
-* `custom.css` for creating your own pool style
-* `custom.js` for changing the functionality of your pool website

-Then simply serve the files via nginx, Apache, Google Drive, or anything that can host static content.

 #### Upgrading
 When updating to the latest code its important to not only `git pull` the latest from this repo, but to also update